tnog/clean-testimonials/readme.txt

 If you have found this plugin useful, consider taking a moment to rate it, or perhaps even a small donation.

+**Want to contribute to Clean Testimonials?** Fork Clean Testimonials on Github at http://github.com/lukerollans/clean-testimonials

 == Installation ==

 1. Upload the `clean-testimonials` folder to the `/wp-content/plugins/` directory